bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part0.md

 If your OpenCL platform supports multiple OpenCL devices and you want to run on a different device, choose it by passing the `-d` command line option.
 You can view the installed platforms and devices by running the `enumopencl` sample.

+### Building and Installing the Intercept Layer

 After the tutorial application is building and running, next build the [Intercept Layer for OpenCL Applications](https://github.com/intel/opencl-intercept-layer) by following the provided [build instructions](https://github.com/intel/opencl-intercept-layer/blob/master/docs/build.md).
 This tutorial is written to use the [cliloader](https://github.com/intel/opencl-intercept-layer/blob/master/docs/cliloader.md) utility, but if you prefer you may follow the [installation instructions](https://github.com/intel/opencl-intercept-layer/blob/master/docs/install.md) instead.
-After building and installing the Intercept Layer for OpenCL Applications and `cliloader`, you should be able to use it to execute the tutorial application.
+After building and installing the Intercept Layer and `cliloader`, you should be able to use it to execute the tutorial application.

 ```sh
 $ cliloader ./sinjulia